St. Louis Bombers: Franchise history

 The NBA would return to St. Louis in 1955 when the Milwaukee Hawks became the St. Louis Hawks.
 Ed Macauley would end up back in St. Louis in a deal that sent Bill Russell to the Boston Celtics, and played a key role in the Hawks 1958 NBA championship.
+The Hawks have played in their current home of Atlanta since 1968.